 There are still limitations that we would like to overcome, with the goal to make eDSM more effective for reengineers.
-A problem is the limitation of screen space.
-A DSM requires a lot of unused space when there are empty cells.
-This limitation is visible in Figure 8, where a lot of blue cell are empty.
-To overcome it, the reengineer can use the simple DSM visualization (i.e., without enriched Cell as presented in Figure 4), and use the interactions to focus on few cells.
+A problem is the limitation of the screen space.
+A DSM requires much unused space when there are empty cells.
+This limitation is visible in Figure 8, where many blue cells are empty.
+To overcome this issue, the reengineer can use the simple DSM visualization (i.e., without enriched Cell) and use the interactions to focus on few cells.

 The experiment we conducted gave us the feeling that indirect cycles were more difficult to analyze than direct ones.
-This makes our future work focuses on getting better visualizations for indirect cycles.
+It makes our future work focus on getting better visualizations for indirect cycles.
 Currently, eDSM provides relevant indications for reengineers, but it appears that visualizing impact of changes in the matrix would greatly enhance reengineering tasks.

-One common problem of visualization, which is applied to eDSM, is the problem of having enough information to understand a system, but not too much information to still have a clean visualization.
-In the second case study, on the validation of Seaside proposition, a lot of propositions has been refused because of a lack of information about programming strategy, but in the user study we show that eDSM provides a lot of information, which could be not used every time.
+One common problem of visualization, which is applied to eDSM, is the problem of having enough information to understand a system but not too much information to still have a clean visualization.
+In the second case study, on the validation of Seaside proposition, many propositions have been refused because of a lack of information about the programming strategy, but in the user study, we show that eDSM provides enough information, which could be not used every time.

 A limit that we faced is the problem of using squares and not full class names.
 This problem is not trivial because the solution should be consistent across views and in presence of cells with couple of squares and cells fully packed.
-Our experiences showed us that having the fly by help is a first possible solution but having the names all the time present would be much better.
-A possible solution would be to have a semantical zoom that adapt itself to the level of detail and available space.
+Our experiences showed us that having the fly-by-help is a first possible solution but having the names all the time present would be much better.
+A possible solution would be to have a semantical zoom that adapts itself to the level of detail and available space.